Awards and Scholarships, General Information

 You can see a list of our GBC AwardsProgram broken down by division or school.

-George Brown College is pleased to present the new GBC Awards Online Application system!
-GBC Awards will allow you to identify awards, scholarships and bursaries you may be eligible for, apply on-line, and track the status of your application.
+GBC Awards allows you to identify awards, scholarships and bursaries that you may be eligible to apply for and to track the status of your application.

 Applying for Scholarships, Awards and Bursaries in GBC Awards is a multi-step procedure.
 Please see below some specific instructions that may assist you in navigating the online profile and application.
 Please note that while the profile will take 30 to 45 minutes, you can apply for individual awards quickly and easily.